wombleton/gitlaw-nz/acts/N/National Animal Identification and Tracing Act 2012.md

 *   (1) A search warrant is invalid---

-    *   (a) if, having regard to the information contained in the application, the grounds or conditions for lawful issue of a warrant set out in [clause 34(1)][141] were not satisfied at the time that the search warrant was issued:
+    *   (a) if, having regard to the information contained in the application, the grounds or conditions for lawful issue of a warrant set out in [clause 34(1)][142] were not satisfied at the time that the search warrant was issued:

     *   (b) if the warrant contains a defect, irregularity, omission, or want of form that is likely to mislead anyone executing or affected by the warrant as to its purpose or scope.

-    (2) If a warrant is invalid under this clause, [section 204][142] of the Summary Proceedings Act 1957 (which provides that a warrant is not invalid by reason only of a defect, irregularity, omission, or want of form) does not apply to that warrant.
+    (2) If a warrant is invalid under this clause, [section 204][143] of the Summary Proceedings Act 1957 and [section 379][144] of the Criminal Procedure Act 2011 (which provide that a warrant is not invalid by reason only of a defect, irregularity, omission, or want of form) do not apply to that warrant.

+    Schedule 2 clause 39(2): amended, on 4 October 2013, by [regulation 3(1)][129] of the Criminal Procedure (Consequential Amendments) Regulations 2013 (SR 2013/409).

 #### Carrying out search powers